Sunset Fishing Lady perched upon a pontoon and

 Breath of daytime whippers into the face of the cool night.

-She looks above the water, flat like, glass like, where
+She looks above the water, flat, still, glass like, where

 Insects lift and leave tiny shock waves which grow and